White Paper

 Research Briefs

-About FoCUS
+About FoCUS (2016–2024)

 Medical research is making significant advances toward treatments that cure major diseases, but these treatments will often entail very high up-front costs.
-The FoCUS Project targets the need for new innovative financing and reimbursement models for curative medicines in the US that ensure (1) patient access for needed treatments; (2) affordability for public and private payers; and (3) the sustainability of innovation by manufacturers.
+The FoCUS Project targeted the need for new innovative financing and reimbursement models for curative medicines in the US that ensure (1) patient access for needed treatments; (2) affordability for public and private payers; and (3) the sustainability of innovation by manufacturers.

 FoCUS Partners